bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s talk usability issues and accessibility issues.
-If you&apos;'re going to use a clickable component, you wanna make sure that it has an informative name.
-There&apos;'s software out there that can list all of the links within a page for people who are looking for things, who can&apos;'t use typical. typical means of accessing the page.
+Let&apos;s talk usability issues and accessibility issues.
+If you&apos;re going to use a clickable component, you wanna make sure that it has an informative name.
+There&apos;s software out there that can list all of the links within a page for people who are looking for things, who can&apos;t use typical. typical means of accessing the page.
 It is not at all helpful to them if all the links are labelled, &apos;"click here,&apos;" &apos;"click here,&apos;" &apos;"click here,&apos;" right?
 You want to give it some sort of